Federated Aggregation of Demand Flexibility: Federated Framework for Demand Flexibility Aggregation

 The objective maximizes the volume of the inner approximation of the aggregate flexibility set $\widetilde{\mathcal{U}}(\mathbf h_0)$ defined in \eqref{eq:agg_flex_set}. \cg{Constraint \eqref{eqn_constraint_noempty} enforces that the interior of $\mathcal{U}_0$ is non-empty.} Constraint \eqref{eqn_argmax} defines the lower-level problems whose optimal solutions $\bm \Gamma_i^\star$ (and $\bm \gamma_i^\star$) for all $i\in\mathcal N$ are functions of the base set parameter $\mathbf h_0$.

 Solving problem \eqref{eqn_centralized} is challenging, because i) it is a bilevel problem due to constraint \eqref{eqn_argmax}, ii) the objective function is non-concave because both $\bm \Gamma_i^\star$ and $\mathbf h_0$ are variables, iii) accurately computing the volume of the base set $\mathcal{U}_0(\mathbf h_0)$ is computationally demanding, and iv) the constraint cannot be directly handled by existing optimization solvers.
 Together, these challenges render problem \eqref{eqn_centralized} intractable for off-the-shelf solvers.
-Moreover, this centralized formulation requires DSRs to share the vectors $\mathbf h_i$ for all $i\in\mathcal N$ with the aggregator, making it difficult to preserve user privacy.
+Moreover, this centralized formulation requires DSRs to share the vectors $\mathbf h_i$ for all $i\in\mathcal N$ with the~aggregator.
+Since $\mathbf h_i$ encodes user preferences, schedules, and energy usage patterns, such disclosure directly exposes sensitive operational information and undermines user privacy.